nokia/SBOM-QA/DOC/SBOM-QA-Guide.md

 # SBOM_Quality-Assurance_Guide

 ## 1. Scope
+The scope of this project is to evaluate and benchmark open-source SBOM generation tools in a structured and standardized manner.

-The project covers:
+Specifically, the project covers:
-- Open-source software repositories as test targets, including multiple programming languages and ecosystems.
+- Open-source software repositories as test targets, spanning multiple programming languages and ecosystems.
-- Generation and analysis of SBOMs in [SPDX](https://spdx.dev/specifications/) format.
+- Generation and analysis of SBOMs in the [SPDX](https://spdx.dev/) format.
 - Use of reference SBOMs exported from original repository dependency graphs to serve as a consistent baseline.
-- Alignment with the [OpenChain Telco SBOM Guide](https://www.openchainproject.org/standard/telco-sbom) to ensure standardized practices for SBOM structure, content, and validation.
+- Alignment with the [OpenChain Telco SBOM Guide](https://github.com/OpenChain-Project/Specification-Discussion/blob/master/Reference-Material/Telco-SBOM-Guide.md) to ensure standardized practices for SBOM structure, content, and validation.
-- Evaluation of tool performance, accuracy, and coverage to inform reliable and actionable benchmarking results.
+- Evaluation of tool performance, accuracy, and coverage to deliver reliable and actionable benchmarking results.

 This project is licensed under the [BSD 3-Clause License](https://github.com/nokia/SBOM-QA/blob/main/LICENSE).

 ## 2. Terms and Definition
 ### SBOM